MHaringa/insurancerating/docs/reference/rating_table.md

 Numeric model terms are retained on the scale supplied by the fitted model structure.

-Estimate columns are named from the supplied model expressions, for example `est_frequency` for an object named `frequency`.
-When several models are supplied, their effects are joined by risk factor and level.
+By default, estimate columns are named from the supplied model expressions, for example `est_frequency` for an object named `frequency`. `estimate_name` can replace these with exact user-supplied names.
+With several models, use an unnamed vector in model order or a named vector such as
+`c(frequency = "freq_relativity", severity = "sev_relativity")`.
+Effects
+are joined by risk factor and level.

 ### Actuarial interpretation